pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 these two sources does not coincide.
 In practice, human vision has ways to correct for this this, but not the camera.
 So it requires a separate white balance correction for the highlights
 (which generally receive direct light) and the shadows (which usually receive reflected light).

 This is what the **color correction** module offers you, again in Lab color space, and with mixed and unnatural results as soon as you push the adjustment.
-When you think about it carefully, the white balance can be reduced to discussions of light spectrum, and the correction is simpler in RGB, especially to manage progressivity of correction.
+When you think about it carefully, the white balance can be reduced to discussions of light spectrum, and the correction is simpler in RGB, especially to manage progressively of correction.

 The **color balance** module allows you to adjust this quickly, and not just for the shadows and the highlights, but